Other related deaths

 Home Office

-Concerns summary Detained prisoners awaiting deportation lack adequate access to legal information and support.
+Concerns summary (AI summary) Detained prisoners awaiting deportation lack adequate access to legal information and support.
 Ineffective communication and incompatible systems between prison, Home Office, and immigration staff lead to lost information and delayed actions.

 Anthony Rode